KPimentel20/Tic-Tac-Toe/README.md

 <img width="1436" alt="Screen Shot 2022-03-25 at 11 26 43 AM" src="https://user-images.githubusercontent.com/101133073/160152264-df75be99-a177-45cf-b934-e66666d32029.png">

 Nothing felt right until I got to this image.
+He brings this truck every concert to pay homage to his father who drove trucks for a living.
 <img width="1355" alt="Screen Shot 2022-03-25 at 11 32 57 AM" src="https://user-images.githubusercontent.com/101133073/160152296-75e7ee8f-f894-402f-80fd-88264c9387b4.png">

 I kept going back and forth between that one and the initial background.